 Taos goes deep into the wild with mule deer (pictured), elk, eagles, hawks, coyotes, big horn sheep, bobcats, mountain lions, bears and more.
-If you’re a wildlife fanatic, there’s no worse tease than constantly seeing elk crossing signs or “don’t fee the bears” posters and never witness any creature more feral than a pack of loose dogs.
+If you’re a wildlife fanatic, there’s no worse tease than constantly seeing elk crossing signs or “don’t feed the bears” posters and never witness any creature more feral than a pack of loose dogs.

 When seeking nature’s inhabitants, some are certainly more elusive than others.
 Care should be taken when setting out to spot a mountain lion or bear, for example.
-A wyly suggestion for seeing a mountain lion — that is meant to be taken with a grain of salt — would be to perfume yourself with deer urine, take to the lonely cliffs and travel in short, running bursts from one spot to another.
+A wily suggestion for seeing a mountain lion — that is meant to be taken with a grain of salt — would be to perfume yourself with deer urine, take to the lonely cliffs and travel in short, running bursts from one spot to another.
 You might also spot a bear by smearing yourself with honey and then sit quietly next to a Dumpster in Red River.

 Joking aside, you don’t want to be bait and there are safer ways and places to see Taos’ wildlife.